moocow-the-bovine/dstar-gantry/README.txt

-        Note that archives created with the "archive-publish" action only include that subset of the data from local corpus build directory "CORPUS_ROOT/build/" which would be deployed by a operation, and not the actual published index data from remote runtime "production" host(s) as specified by the "PUBLISH_DEST" and/or "WEB_PUBLISH_DEST" dstar make variables.
-Archives created with the "archive-publish" action will also not include any intermediate build files, so it should be much smaller in size than those created by the action.
-        Unlike an archive however, an "archive-publish" archive cannot be used as the basis for subsequent subsequent incremental corpus updates
+        Note that archives created with the "archive-publish" action only include that subset of the data from local corpus build directory "CORPUS_ROOT/build/" which would be deployed by a "publish" operation, and not the actual published index data from remote runtime "production" host(s) as specified by the "PUBLISH_DEST" and/or "WEB_PUBLISH_DEST" dstar make variables.
+Archives created with the "archive-publish" action will also not include any intermediate build files, so it should be much smaller in size than those created by the "archive-build" action.
+Unlike an "archive-build" archive however, an "archive-publish" archive cannot be used as the basis for subsequent subsequent incremental corpus updates
         <https://kaskade.dwds.de/dstar/doc/README_build.html#Incremental-Upd
         ate> or infrastructure maintainence; please act responsibly.